JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

     16, 17, 18, 16, 18, 19,
     20, 21, 22, 20, 22, 23
 };
-luset(vb, dev->new_resource(ResourceDesc::buffer(ResourceHeapType::shared_upload, ResourceUsageFlag::vertex_buffer, sizeof(vertices))));
+luset(vb, dev->new_resource(ResourceDesc::buffer(ResourceHeapType::local, ResourceUsageFlag::vertex_buffer, sizeof(vertices))));
-luset(ib, dev->new_resource(ResourceDesc::buffer(ResourceHeapType::shared_upload, ResourceUsageFlag::index_buffer, sizeof(indices))));
+luset(ib, dev->new_resource(ResourceDesc::buffer(ResourceHeapType::local, ResourceUsageFlag::index_buffer, sizeof(indices))));
-void* mapped = nullptr;
-luexp(vb->map_subresource(0, false, &mapped));
-memcpy(mapped, vertices, sizeof(vertices));
-vb->unmap_subresource(0, true);
-luexp(ib->map_subresource(0, false, &mapped));
-memcpy(mapped, indices, sizeof(indices));
-ib->unmap_subresource(0, true);
+luexp(dev->copy_resource({
+            ResourceCopyDesc::as_write_buffer(vb, vertices, sizeof(vertices), 0),
+            ResourceCopyDesc::as_write_buffer(ib, indices, sizeof(indices), 0)
+        }));
 ```

 We firstly define vertex and index data for our box, then we create two buffer resources to hold the vertex and index data.
-Those two resources are created in `shared_upload` heap, so we can upload data to the resource, while still achieving maximum GPU bandwidth.
-After the resource is created, we can map the resource to system memory by calling `IResource::map`, and retrieving one pointer to the memory, then we use `memcpy` to copy buffer data, and use `IResource::unmap` to release the memory mapping, and store the data to the resource.
+Since we only need to upload their data once, we can place these two buffers in local heap to achieve maximum GPU bandwidth, and use `IDevice::copy_resource` to upload their data.
+Note that using `IDevice::copy_resource` to copy resource data is much slower than using `IResource::map` to access resource memory directly, so it should be used only when the CPU access is not very often, like uploading initial data for the resource.

 We can use similar code to create the constant buffer for uploading camera properties, but there are two differences.
-First, the graphic device usually has alignment requirements for constant buffers, which can be fetched from `IDevice::get_constant_buffer_data_alignment()`, so we use `align_upper` helper function to adjust the size of our constant buffer resource to meet the alignment requirement.
-Second, since we need to update constant buffer data once every frame, we should choose `upload` heap instead of `shared_upload` for maximum CPU bandwidth.
+First, the graphic device has alignment requirements for constant buffers, which can be fetched from `IDevice::get_constant_buffer_data_alignment()`, so we use `align_upper` helper function to adjust the size of our constant buffer resource to meet the alignment requirement.
+Second, since we need to update constant buffer data once every frame, we should choose `upload` heap instead of `local` to give CPU direct access to the resource.

 In our `DemoApp`, the data of the constant buffer is the 4x4 world-to-project matrix of the camera.
 We need to add a new include file to use matrix types: